Green-Software-Foundation/if/docs/Rimpl.md

 - For every component node:
   - For every model in the pipeline for the component code:
     - Pass the inputs through the model.
-    - Store the results as sibling to `inputs` called `impacts` on the same component node.
+    - Store the results as sibling to `inputs` called `outputs` on the same component node.

 > [!important]
 > Each input input is for a time and duration, and each output impact is for the same time and duration.
 We should link an impact to the exact input used to generate it.